dagistan-tuncbilek/Sudoku-JAVA/README.md

 ## Sudoku-JAVA

-%100 Original made by dagistan-tuncbilek.
+%100 Original and made by dagistan-tuncbilek.
 Better than most of the counterparts.

 A basic Sudoku solver maden with Java.
 One of the fastest Sudoku solver written in Java.